In recent years we have seen a growing number of complaints from Renault Zoe owners who have experienced charging problems.

 You can do this by simply giving the computer systems onboard some time to reset, the Renault Zoe equivalent of turning your computer off & on again.
 It sounds laughably simple but it really can be a very effective way to clear fault codes & warning messages, especially those that have been triggered in error.

-Here is how to reset your Renault Zoe in an error situation.
+How to reset your Renault Zoe in an error situation.

 - Remove the charger if you have one connected.